Dental Implants – Atlanta, GA

 • Whether bone grafts or other preliminary treatments have to be performed.

 Other factors may need to be taken into account as well.
-We can give you a more detailed overview of what the final cost of dental implants in Atlanta will look like at your initial consultation.
+We can give you a more detailed overview of what the final cost of dental implants in Buckhead, Atlanta will look like at your initial consultation.
 Remember, since dental implants last longer than traditional dentures or partials, they can save you money in the long run since they’re less likely to need to be replaced.